vitest-dev/vitest/docs/guide/browser.md

 ## Installation

-By default, Browser Mode doesn't require any provider to run tests locally because it reuses your existing browser.
+By default, Browser Mode doesn't require any additional E2E provider to run tests locally because it reuses your existing browser.

 ::: code-group
 ```bash [npm]